Universal Defect Statistics in Counterdiabatic Quantum Critical Dynamics: Introduction

-A powerful and versatile approach relies on assisting the time evolution with additional control fields for counterdiabatic driving (CD)~\cite{Demirplak2003Adiabatic, Demirplak2005Assisted,Demirplak2008Consistency,Berry2009Transitionless}.
+A particularly powerful and versatile approach relies on assisting the time evolution with additional control fields through counterdiabatic driving (CD)~\cite{Demirplak2003Adiabatic, Demirplak2005Assisted,Demirplak2008Consistency,Berry2009Transitionless}.
 The auxiliary CD fields are highly nonlocal in many-body systems, making their experimental implementation in quantum devices challenging \cite{delcampo12,Takahashi2013Transitionless,Damski2014Counterdiabatic}.
 This motivates the search for approximate CD schemes with controlled locality to ease their implementation.
 Local CD protocols can be designed using variational methods \cite{Saberi2014Adiabatic,PolkovnikovSels_2017} and truncated expansions in Krylov space~\cite{Claeys2019Floquet,Takahashi2024Shortcuts,Bhattacharjee2023Lanczos}.
-The combination of approximate CD controls with digital quantum simulation paves the way for their implementation.
-Defect suppression across a QPT has recently been demonstrated by Trotterizing the dynamics in the circuit model for quantum computation \cite{Visuri2025}.
-Yet, while the performance of exact CD protocols with nonlocal control fields is identical to that of adiabatic driving and leads to a complete defect suppression, the performance of approximate CD remains poorly understood.
+Combined with digital quantum simulation, these approaches open a realistic route toward implementation, and defect suppression across a QPT has recently been demonstrated by Trotterizing the dynamics in the circuit model for quantum computation \cite{Visuri2025}.
+Exact CD protocols with nonlocal control fields reproduce adiabatic dynamics and can completely suppress defect formation.
+By contrast, the performance of approximate local CD protocols remains poorly understood.

-In this Letter, we provide an exact characterization of the defect statistics upon crossing a QPT when the dynamics is assisted by approximate CD.
-In particular, we analyze approximate CD schemes with tunable locality resulting from the CD expansion at a given order in the transverse-field Ising model (TFIM) and show that our predictions hold universally in general critical systems.

-{\it Defect statistics in the transverse field Ising model.} The TFIM provides an ideal testbed to study the fundamental analytical properties of QPTs~\cite{Zurek2005Dynamics, Dziarmaga2005Dynamics, Sachdev2011Quantum, Suzuki2012Quantum}.
-It is described by the interacting spin Hamiltonian given by